xieweiAlex/English_Learning/words/2020/words-Nov.md

 A great coder has learned that compiling is a **finicky** process especially if you are a member of a team
 A good coder might feel **flabbergasted** by such **occurrences** -
 The reason is that the great-coder/best-programmer has accepted and made peace with the **truism** that theory and reality do not always agree
-They do not **ruminate** on it because they know that quite often it is natural for a coder to find themselves in this position
+They do not **ruminate** on it because they know that quite often it is natural for a coder to find themselves in this position -
-(I agree with it **in principle** but I doubt if it will happen in practice) Now the great coder is well aware that old code will contain bugs **precisely** because coders in the past did what is **depicted** above
+I agree with it **in principle** but I doubt if it will happen in practice Now the great coder is well aware that old code will contain bugs **precisely** because coders in the past did what is **depicted** above
 Which **more often than not** it will be of the abstract art type.
 The great coder **makes peace with** the “it is what it is” truism
 > “Good judgment comes from experience, and experience comes from bad judgment.”